phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ## Developer Responsibilities

-Since phoenix generates this code into your application instead of building these modules into phoenix itself, you now have complete freedom to modify the authentication system so it works best with your use case.
+Since phoenix generates this code into your application instead of building these modules into Phoenix itself, you now have complete freedom to modify the authentication system so it works best with your use case.
 The one caveat with using a generated authentication system is it will not be updated after it's been generated.
 Therefore as improvements are made to the output of `mix phx.gen.auth`, it becomes your responsibility to determine if these changes need to be ported into your application.
+Security-related and other important improvements will be explicitly and clearly marked in CHANGELOG and upgrade notes.

 ## Generated Code